lgraubner/jquery-offcanvas/README.md

 Classes which will be applied to the elements.

-**If you change any class names make sure to update the class names in the CSS file accordingly.**
+**If you change class names make sure to update the them in the CSS file accordingly.**

 ### container